polkadot-developers/substrate-developer-hub.github.io/readme.md

 * CD into the `/website` directory.
 * Execute `yarn install` and then `yarn start`.

-The Substrate Developer Hub should open in a browser window.
+The Substrate Developer Hub website should open in a browser window.

-Once you are done with your changes; feel free to submit a PR.
+Once you are done with your changes, feel free to submit a PR.

 ## License